godot-escoria/escoria-demo-game/docs/esc.md

 Sets the camera limits to the one defined under `camlimits_id` in ESCRoom's camera_limits array.
-- camlimits_id : int : id of the camera limits to apply (defined in ESCRoom's camera_limits array)
+- camlimits_id: int: id of the camera limits to apply (defined in ESCRoom's camera_limits array)
 #### <a name="CameraSetPosCommand.md"></a>`camera_set_pos speed x y` [API-Doc](api/CameraSetPosCommand.md)